 Lack of social support

-Another challenge that foreign employees may face is the lack of social support when they are working in Singapore as.
+Another challenge that foreign employees may face is the lack of social support when they are working in Singapore.
 This is exacerbated by the fact that they may not have a social network in Singapore.
-Due to the fact that foreign employees come to Singapore just to work, their friends and family may not have travelled to Singapore with them, which may cause foreign workers to suffer from an absence of social networks.
+Due to the fact that foreign employees come to Singapore just to work, their friends and family may not have traveled to Singapore with them, which may cause foreign workers to suffer from an absence of social networks.

 Lack of healthcare subsidies